caioofernandes/c-programming/README.md

-# c-programming

-## initializing my knowledge in C language
+# college exercises using C language